10-Q 1 agl-20230930.htm 10-Q agl-20230930

 Concentration

 The Company contracts with various payors whereby the Company is entitled to monthly PMPM fees to provide a defined range of healthcare services for members attributed to its contracted primary care physicians.
 The Company generally accepts full financial risk for such members and therefore is responsible for the cost of all healthcare services required by them.
 Substantially all of the Company’s receivable balances are from a small number of payors.
-Revenue from Medicare Advantage payors constitutes substantially all of the Company’s total revenue for the three and nine months ended September 30, 2023 and 2022.
+Revenue from Medicare Advantage payors constitutes substantially all of the Company’s total revenue for the three and six months ended June 30, 2024 and 2023.

 The following table provides the Company’s revenue concentration with respect to major payors as a percentage of the Company’s total revenues: